WilkAndy/pinn_advection/README.md

 Physics-informed neural networks (PINNs) were [introduced](https://www.sciencedirect.com/science/article/pii/S0021999118307125) by Raissi, Perdikaris and Karniadakis in 2019, as a method of finding numerical solutions to continuous and discrete-time partial differential equations, as well as parameterising those equations using data.
 In this repository, I want to concentrate on the case of finding a numerical solution to the continuous-time advection equation.
 No doubt this has been done my many other authors, but I'm trying to teach myself!

+Towards the end of this page, I outline the other features of Raissi, Perdikaris and Karniadakis's work, namely [Discrete time integration via Runge-Kutta](#custom_anchor_name)

 ## Required packages

 Python with [TensorFlow](https://www.tensorflow.org/) is used to solve the PINNs in this repository.
 To run the python scripts, `matplotlib` and `tensorflow` are needed.
 Install them using, for instance,